mnyilmaz/Embedded-Linux/First_Project/Reports/FinalReport.md

 Result were OK!
 > I've realized that responses were slightly faster than usual connection that modems own connection by own with wi-fi.
 Cellular connection over ECM printed out responses in a minute with included time delay both HTTP and MQTT.

+To continue with QMI
+     ```
+     AT+QCFG="usbnet",0
+     AT+QCFG="usbnet"   # Should return +QCFG: "usbnet",0
+     ```

+## ECM (Ethernet Control Modem) Installation and Tests
+Ethernet Control Model (ECM) is a protocol designed for establishing and managing network connections via USB.
+This protocol typically allows a device (such as a Raspberry Pi) to connect to a network through a computer using USB.